Two students sitting at a desk while a professor is walking around the classroom

 Department of Teaching and Learning News

-The central mission of the Department of Teaching and Learning is to perform educational research and prepare educators at all levels.
-We ensure that our professional education programs are based on essential knowledge, established and current research findings, and sound professional practice.
+We are focused on educational research and the preparation of educators at all levels.
+In addition to our bachelor’s, master’s, and doctoral degree programs, our professional education programs focus on essential knowledge, established and current research findings, and sound professional practice.

 Current Teaching and Learning News